Introduction

 This build is strong on its own, but some parties work better than others.
 If your party has these things, you can expect your build to be even more impactful.

-Glass cannon allies.
-All of this tanking won’t kill the enemies, even with maximum retaliate.
+_Glass cannon allies._ All of this tanking won’t kill the enemies, even with maximum retaliate.
 You’re going to need your allies to finish the job.
-Encourage your allies to play riskier, since they rarely need to worry about taking hits.
+Encourage your allies to play riskier, since they only rarely need to worry about taking hits.

 _Tank enablers._ You can tank a decent amount, but at higher levels you just don’t have enough shield to handle every hit, especially in a larger party.
 If any of your allies can grant you extra shield, curse the enemies, or otherwise offer you more damage mitigation, you can go from a great tank to more or less unkillable.